|

 Shapiro said that this reform wave of the judge's was merely a business move.
 He illustrated in this way: "When my business is run down and my shop becomes unattractive, I start out in a new way to boom the business and I paint my shop a new color and put out new signs.
 When Judge Wallace ran for congress some time ago, he lost the race.
 This time, he has come out with a new platform, one which he has built from this make-believe reforom of his.
 This is his way of booming business and painting his shop and putting out new signs."

 Dr. Miller and wife left on an early train for a tour of the Southern states, after which the couple will go to Nashville, Tenn., which is to be their home.
-The bride was the recipient of many handsome gifts.Labels: grocers, Harrison street, Independence avenue, Judge Wallace, ministers, wedding
+The bride was the recipient of many handsome gifts.Labels: grocers, Harrison street, Independence avenue, Jews, Judge Wallace, ministers, wedding

 December 5, 1907 SOLD BEER TO A FATHER.